wittgroup-inc/uishift-sdk/README.md

 ## Creating a ScreenConfiguration JSON

-Here's how you can create a valid JSON document for a `ScreenConfiguration`.
+Here's how youcan create a valid JSON document for a `ScreenConfiguration`.

 ### Example JSON Configuration